mebeim/aoc/2020/README.md

    [`regex`][misc-regex-module] module).

-I will now explain both alternative 1 and 2 in detail, while I will not discuss this solution 3 as it's just not interesting to me.
+I will now explain both alternative 1 and 2 in detail, while I will not discuss the third solution as I don't find it interesting.
 Feel free to skip to your favorite using the above links.

 ### Part 2 - Hacky solution